 This information applies to England and Wales.

-You have certain rights if you're being made redundant or at risk of redundancy.
+You have certain rights if you are being made redundant or at risk of redundancy.
 Your employer must be fair, reasonable and transparent in their decision.

-No matter how long you've worked for your employer, they cannot make you redundant:
+No matter how long you have worked for your employer, they cannot make you redundant:

-If you've worked for your employer for 2 years or more, they should:
+If you have worked for your employer for 2 years or more, they should:

 The group is sometimes called a 'pool'.
 This might include people with the same job or from the same department.
 Your employer can either: